MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### Objectives
 In this App, you will learn:
 * How to use Dart to perform asynchronous tasks.
-* Understand async and await.
+* About Async and Await.
-* Learn about Futures and how to work with them.
+* About Futures and how to work with them.
 * How to network with the Dart http package.
 * What APIs are and how to use them to get data from the internet.
 * What JSONs are and how to parse them using the Dart convert package.
 * How to pass data forwards and backwards between screens using the Navigator.
 * How to handle exceptions in Dart using try/catch/throw.
-* Learn about the lifecycle of Stateful Widgets and how to override them.
+* About the lifecycle of Stateful Widgets and how to override them.
-* How to use the Geolocator package to get live location data for both iOS and Android.
+* How to use the [Geolocator package](https://pub.dev/packages/geolocator) to get live location data for both iOS and Android.
 * How to use the TextField Widget to take user input.

 ### Notes